rails/rails/guides/source/testing.md

 2 runs, 1 assertions, 0 failures, 1 errors, 0 skips
 ```

 Notice the 'E' in the output.
-It denotes a test with error.
+It denotes a test with an error.
 The green dot above
-the 'finished' line denotes the one passing test.
+the 'Finished' line denotes the one passing test.

 NOTE: The execution of each test method stops as soon as any error or an
 assertion failure is encountered, and the test suite continues with the next